 Martin organised a charity sportsperson dinner at the University of Central Lancashire raising funds for sports and educational equipment for underprivileged children in Zambia that were taken out by law students who had the opportunity to work with rural communities in Zambia

-Martin qualified as a solicitor in 2003 and has over 14 years’ experience with the School of Justice as a lecturer, module leader, year tutor and course leader.
+Martin qualified as a solicitor in 2003 and has over 14 years’ experience with the School as a lecturer, module leader, year tutor and course leader.
 He currently leads on our legal apprenticeship delivery.

 The majority of the Martin’s teaching falls within the land and property sectors with a focus on preparing students for a career in the legal profession.
 Martin is involved in developing employability skills and opportunities for students.
-He has supervised students in the School of Justice pro-bono legal advice clinic that enables students to work with real-life clients and learn how to deal with current legal issues and provide accurate and succinct advice to clients.
+He has supervised students in the School pro-bono legal advice clinic that enables students to work with real-life clients and learn how to deal with current legal issues and provide accurate and succinct advice to clients.
 Martin was instrumental in the introduction to our Wills Week that provides students with the real-life opportunity to interview clients, take instructions and draft Wills for members of staff and disadvantaged members of the community.

 Martin also has a keen interest in leadership and coaching individuals to maximise their performance and personal development.
 He has delivered leadership courses to law and criminology students across our campuses in Preston, Cyprus and Mauritius.
 He has also delivered the leadership and self awareness training to students across other academic disciplines and businesses through the University of Central Lancashire's Leadership Hub.
 Martin has been trained to deliver and feedback on self awareness methods including psychometric assessment and emotional intelligence and is involved in courses designed to develop “soft skills” such as communication, team working, leadership and problem solving.